 Digital distribution is changing the investment fund industry.
 If fund companies want to succeed in the new environment, they should become skilled at data and data exchange.

-Europe’s investment fund distribution actors and the wider fund industry have been subject to many and various calls to change over the past few years.
+Europe’s investment fund distribution actors and the wider fund industry are under considerable pressure from many directions.

 Fees must come down, say investors.
 Fees are unclear and not at all transparent say regulators.
 Operational efficiency, from front office to back office, needs to be vastly improved say both new and established actors.
 We want to see more investor protection and better compliance say lawmakers.
 And finally, why can’t we compare, buy and sell investment funds more easily, ask the new generation of investors.

 Transition for fund distribution in this context means embracing digital transformation and harnessing technology, as other sectors have already done to their great benefit.

 Previously, data quality was sometimes seen as a compliance issue or the responsibility of the IT department.
 But in a digitally-transformed world, it can help fund companies take strategic and real-time decisions.
 Companies in the distribution chain should therefore be taking a different view of data and data flows.